/ About / Our Diocese

 The Diocese of Philadelphia and Eastern Pennsylvania

-The Diocese of Philadelphia and Eastern Pennsylvania is a key diocese of the Orthodox Church in America, covering Eastern Pennsylvania and Delaware.
-Headquartered in Bath, PA, the diocese is comprised of 32 parishes, ranging from Gettysburg, PA, to Wilmington, DE.
-It oversees numerous parishes and missions, supporting the spiritual lives of Orthodox Christians in the region.
+The Diocese of Philadelphia and Eastern Pennsylvania is a diocese of the Orthodox Church in America, covering Eastern Pennsylvania and Delaware and headquartered in Bath, PA.
+The diocese is comprised of 32 parishes and two missions, ranging from Gettysburg, PA, to Wilmington, DE, supporting the spiritual lives of Orthodox Christians in the region.

 The diocese places a strong emphasis on fostering a vibrant liturgical life and providing religious education.
 It supports youth programs and encourages participation in activities that deepen faith and spiritual connection.
 These efforts aim to build a close-knit community rooted in Orthodox Tradition.